Queen's Wharf Brisbane

 - two residential towers (approximately 1,800 residential apartments)

-- restoring and activating nine heritage buildings and two heritage places
+Of the nine heritage buildings and two heritage places within the precinct:

-- 3 buildings (Commissariat Store, Public Services Club, Old State Library Building) remain occupied and in use;
+- three buildings (Commissariat Store, Public Services Club, Old State Library Building) remain occupied and in use

-- 3 buildings (Printery Building, DPI Building and Harris Terrace) have been restored and will be activated with tenants;
+- three buildings (Printery Building, DPI Building and Harris Terrace) have been restored and will be activated with tenants

-- 2 buildings (Old Treasury Building, Land Administration Building) will be repurposed over the coming few years into tertiary and hotel use;
+- two buildings (Old Treasury Building, Land Administration Building) will be repurposed into tertiary and hotel use

-- 1 building (Mansions Building) has been secured will be revitalised as part of the new Mansions Precinct.
+- one building (Mansions Building) has been secured and will be revitalised as part of the new Mansions Precinct

-- 1 of the Heritage Places (Queen’s Gardens) has remained open to the public during the construction of Queen’s Wharf Brisbane while the other (Miller Park) has been transformed to provide accessibility to the riverline whilst being sympathetic to the existing heritage elements in the park.
-Visitors to Miller Park will find heritage interpretations that reference Brisbane’s European settlement history.
+- the other heritage place (Miller Park) has been transformed to provide access to the riverline while retaining existing heritage elements in the park.
+Visitors to Miller Park will find heritage interpretations that reference Brisbane's European settlement history.

 Heritage buildings and places feature strongly throughout Queen’s Wharf Brisbane.
 The restoration of these assets preserves Brisbane’s rich history while futureproofing the buildings for other uses including cultural, retail, dining, hotel and tertiary spaces.